parhameftekhar/Deep-learning/README.md

 * **Part1:** In this part, different blocks of a convolutional neural network (CNN) is implemented e.g. convolution, max pooling, CNN batch normalization.

 * **Part2:** In this part, a CNN is trained using PyTorch modules to classify the fashion-mnist dataset.

+* **Part3:** In this part, a simple residual network architecture is implemented using PyTorch modules.